 Bioinformatics is an interdisciplinary field that combines biology, software engineering, mathematics and statistics to develop methods and software tools to assist in the understanding and analysis of biological data.

 A more formal definition would be “the application of computational tools to organize, analyze, understand, visualize and store information associated with biological macromolecules” (Luscombe et al., 2001).

 At its core, Bioinformatics allows researchers to comb through inordinate amounts of data, in a way that would be impossible without the application of computational tools.

 The ultimate goal of Bioinformatics is to understand the language of human DNA.
 Contained within DNA, is the blueprint for every biological process, in which even a small mutation can have devastating health consequences.
 Understanding the structure of DNA and proteins is often the first step in developing life-saving treatments.

 Applications of Bioinformatics

-As the Covid-19 vaccine rollout continues Globally, and many Countries start to take the first tentative steps back to normality, it is important to note that this breakthrough would not have been possible without the application of computational tools and informatics approaches.
+With many countries well underway in returning to “normal” following the Covid-19 pandemic, it is important to note that the vaccine breakthrough would not have been possible without the application of computational tools and informatics approaches.